How Long Do You Have to Contest a Will or Trust?

 What Are the Grounds for Contesting a Will or Trust?

 As touched on earlier, there are only a few acceptable grounds for contesting a will or trust.
-If you are seeking to bring a contest because you don’t like the provisions of the document or believe you are deserving of a greater inheritance, the contest is unlikely to be granted by the court.
+Suppose you are seeking to bring a will contest because you don’t like the provisions of the document or believe you are deserving of a greater inheritance.
+In this case, it’s not just unlikely that you can contest the will and win, but it is unlikely that the court will grant the contest in the first place.

 The grounds for contesting a will or trust include: